codeless-love/Bubble-Plugin-Enter-keypress-Multiline-Input/README.md

-This is a repository based on the [Bubble](https://bubble.io) plugin 'Enter keypress Multiline Input'.
-This lets you use Github's functionality in terms of version control, forks and pull requests.
-Note that the the plugin code is stored on Bubble's servers, and you need to synchronize your repository in the Bubble Plugin Editor.
+This is a repository based on the Bubble plugin [Enter keypress Multiline Input](https://bubble.io/plugin/trigger-click-with-enter-keypress-1726945853171x150491307754127360), and is a free, open source, community maintained [Codeless Love plugin](https://bubble.io/contributor/1711029653464x413419669352247360).

- This plugin can be used in [Bubble applications](https://bubble.io).
+We welcome improvements and bugfixes to this plugin!